AlgoBrother/MayaTok-BPE/README.md

 # MayaTok
 MayaTok is a Byte-Pair Encoding (BPE) tokenizer written in Rust.
 Built with performance and extensibility in mind.
+I made this project just because I wanted to study how Byte Pair Encoding Works.

-> ⚠️ Version: **V1** (under development, more optimizations & token compression coming soon!)
+> Version: **V1** (under development, more optimizations & better token compression coming soon!)

-## ⚡️ Features
+## ⚡️ Features (More optimizations in Progress)

-- Custom BPE tokenizer from scratch

 - Multithreaded training for fast vocab generation